$0 Northwest Territories Foster Care Quick-Start Checklist

 The 2020 letter from the Foster Family Coalition of the NWT was twenty-seven pages long.
 It alleged that social workers had lied to foster parents about children's behavioral histories, withheld documents that foster families had a right to access, and left caregivers without the information they needed to safely manage the children placed in their homes.
 It was a public document representing the grievances of an advocacy organization that normally maintains a working relationship with the GNWT.

-This is the most frequently contested right in NWT foster care.
-Foster parents are entitled to receive relevant information about the child placed in their home — information that is necessary to provide safe and appropriate care.
-This includes:
+This is a recurring concern in NWT foster care.
+Caregivers need relevant information about the child placed in their home to provide safe and appropriate care.
+Depending on what can legally be shared in the case, this may include:

 • Behavioral history: Known patterns of behavior, including behaviors exhibited in previous placements, that are relevant to managing the child's placement in your home safely